Zayuz/EosNotes/content/The World/Characters/Incarnates/Toth.md

 >"With each threat unravelled, a step closer to my realm.
 Pluck their wings, leave them broken."
 >	- Toth, as the party approached his lair

+Lithiel was told by Toth that they should bow to her - which she refused, claiming that she would not be so easily corrupted All that you have accomplished, all that you have won...
+Yet still you lick the boots of kings.

 ![[Toth's Depiction.png|200x200]]